GRE 320 - Qasim Nazir

 Step 2: Concept Building

-As soon as you start your GRE preparation, start learning vocabulary and develop a habit of reading for at least 30 minutes on daily basis.
+As soon as you start your GRE preparation, start learning vocabulary and develop a habit of reading for at least 30 minutes on a daily basis.
 Try to learn vocabulary in context rather than just memorizing words.
-Meanwhile, go through the magoosh videos OR Manhattan strategy guides (both for Quantitative and Verbal) for concepts building.
+Meanwhile, go through the concept videos (both for Quantitative and Verbal) for concept building.
 While learning concepts, try to make your own notes in the form of a summary which you can revise quickly later on.

 Step 3: Practice